 There’s no way we could leave Redpan out of this!
 Even their name pays tribute to Singaporean flavours!
 Besides being iconically Singaporean, the ‘red’ in their name also represents passion.
-You can find more than a few familiar sounding flavours in their dishes!
-Our pick is the Soft Tacos, which include Braised Beef Rendang (S$15), Salted Egg Prawn (S$16) and Truffle Duck Confit (S$16).
-Just imagine braised beef with tomato pico de gallo nestled within a soft taco shell, with a slight kick from the spice.
-Other interesting dishes include Bak Chor Foie Gras Pasta (S$19) which pairs minced pork stew with seared pork belly.
-A rich piece of foie gras completes the pasta dish.
+Nearly everything on the Redpan menu is locally-inspired!
+Our pick is the Steak & ‘Chinchalok’ , tuck into a lovely charred Sirloin Steak, chunky smashed potatoes and an unique chinchalok salsa.
+Other interesting dishes include Bak Chor Foie Gras Pasta which pairs minced pork stew with seared pork belly and topped with a rich piece of foie gras.

 Address: #02-03/04 Marina Square 6 Raffles Boulevard, Singapore 039594

 6. Prawn Otah Sandwich | Chiak by Cedele

 Chiak is set up by Cedele.
-That should be enough to assure you that eating here is a healtheir choice!
+That should be enough to assure you that eating here is a healthier choice!
 Primarily a salad and noodle bar, Chiak also serves up some locally inspired snacks such as their Prawn Otah Sandwich.
 Part of their All Day Menu, the Brioche Sandwich Set sees other popular Asian-inspired flavours like the Pork Belly Char Siew, Teriyaki Chicken and Sesame Pulled Chicken.
 The patty in the Prawn Otah Sandwich is house-made and sits within a warmly toasted mantou bun.
 The sandwich is then completed with fresh vegetables.

 Address: 40 Pasir Panjang Road #02-37, Mapletree Business City, Singapore 117383

 7. Ondeh Ondeh Cake | Inthebrickyard

 Sometimes, you REALLY want that second slice of cake.
 Sadly, our expanding waistlines don’t allow for that to happen too often.
 Not unless the cake is from Inthebrickyard, that is.
 Inthebrickyard is a Singaporean start-up that prides itself on being light-handed with the sugar and using natural food colouring in their bakes.
-Being inspired by local flavours, their cakes are sure to hit the spot.
+For bakes made with love along with inspirations from local flavours, their cakes are sure to hit the spot.
 Recommended cakes include the light and fluffy Ondeh Ondeh (from S$48), Pulut Hitam and the crowd favourite Thai Milk Tea.
 Be sure to place your orders at least a week in advance!